decryptedlayer/Anubis/README.md

 **Encryption methods to maximise and ensure theoretical resistance to quantum based attacks**

 * Password encryption (Hashing and salting methods):
 Hash values utilise PBKDF2 (Password-Based Key Derivation Function 2) to reduce vulnerability to brute force attacks, with a selected key to byte map of 64 and 100 encryption rounds to reduce preimage collision and vulnerability to Grover's algorithm<sup> 1</sup>.
 Although BCrypt is theoretically not weakened by Grover's algorithm<sup> 2</sup>, this added layer of vulnerability reduction is simply a precaution.
-Salt values are generated randomly through BCrypt, utilising 20 rounds ensure a higher level entropy between generated salt values.
+Salt values are generated randomly through BCrypt, utilising 20 rounds to ensure a higher level entropy between generated salt values.
 * Message encryption and verification (E2EE and signature methods):
 Messages will either be encrypted asymmetrically end to end, with only the ciphertext sent through the clear, or will be encrypted and signed symmetrically with a shared private session key that can be accessed on an encrypted centralised server for message encryption and decryption.